-Per California Education Code section 51747, Compass Charter Schools ("CCS" or the "Charter School") maintains a board policy establishing the following the number of missed assignments that will be allowed before an evaluation is conducted to determine whether it is in the best interest of the scholar to remain in independent study:
+Per California Education Code section 51747, Compass Charter Schools ("CCS" or the "Charter School") maintains a board policy establishing the number of missed assignments that will be allowed before an evaluation is conducted to determine whether it is in the best interest of the scholar to remain in independent study:

-When an Online or Options Learning Program scholar fails to complete five (5) assignments during any period of five (5) school days, the Superintendent & CEO or designee shall conduct an evaluation to determine whether it is in the best interests of the pupil to remain in independent study.
-An "assignment" constitutes the following: assigned schoolwork, completion of activity logs, and attendance at required meetings with the supervising teacher and other staff.
+When any pupil scholar fails to complete five (5) assignments during any period of twenty seven (27) school days, the Superintendent & CEO or designee shall conduct an evaluation to determine whether it is in the best interests of the pupil to remain in independent study.
+An "assignment" constitutes the following: assigned schoolwork, completion of activity logs, synchronous instruction, live interaction, and attendance at required meetings with the supervising teacher and other staff.